laithnasser/kiso/examples/CommonGateway/c-sensors/readme.md

 #### Hardware Components
 You will need CommonGateway Board.
-## (*Optional*) Initial Setup
+## Initial Setup
-Configure the project to be compiled for theCommonGateway Board which is located in boards/CommonGateway
+Configure the project to be compiled for the CommonGateway Board which is located in boards/CommonGateway .

-## (*Optional*) Execution Flow
+## Execution Flow
 ```
 cd kiso
 cmake . -Bbuild -DKISO_BOARD_NAME=CommonGateway -DKISO_APPLICATION_NAME=c-sensors -DKISO_APPLICATION_PATH=examples/CommonGateway/c-sensors
 cmake --build build
 ```
-Now as you have built the project you should have an application binary ready to flash.
+Now as you have built the project you should have an application binary ready to run.
-For you own convenience you can use the cmake build system also to flash the binary with a J-Link debugger (either on-board or externally).
+For you own convenience you can use the cmake build system also to flash the binary with the external debugger.
 ```
 cmake --build build --target flash
 ```

-## (*Optional*)Code Walkthrough
+## Code Walkthrough
-The essence of this example can be seen in theappPeriodicTest function, which is taking the data from  SensorEnvironment_Read and make some calculations to give the output understandable and take the data from the SensorAccelerometer_Read and show dimensions and if everything goes correct and green led will flash, otherwise the red led will flash .
+The essence of this example can be seen in the appPeriodicTest function, which is taking the data from  SensorEnvironment_Read and make some calculations to give the output understandable and take the data from the SensorAccelerometer_Read and show dimensions and if everything goes correct, the green led will flash.
+Otherwise the red led will flash .

 ```c
 void appPeriodicTest(void *CmdProcessorHandle, uint32_t param2)